-The section from the northern (downstream) border of the reservation upstream to the ODFW markers about 600 feet below the Pelton Regulating Dam is open from the fourth Saturday in April through Oct.
+The section from the northern (downstream) border of the reservation upstream to the ODFW markers about 600 feet below the Pelton Regulating Dam is open from late April through Oct.
 31. It is closed to fishing immediately below the dam.

 Throughout the Lower Deschutes River, the daily limit is two trout between 10 and 13 inches.
 However, many Lower Deschutes anglers frown on anyone keeping these prized native rainbows, and nearly everyone practices catch-and-release.

 Only artificial flies and lures may be used on the Lower Deschutes, except that bait may be used from Sherars Falls downstream to the upper trestle (about three miles), an area fished for chinook salmon.

 There is no angling from a floating device, but guides and other boaters often use a boat to reach prime water and then step out to fish.

 Know Before You Go – Daily Boater Pass and Tribal Permit

 Boaters of all kinds on the Lower Deschutes need a daily pass, which are available online or at authorized dealers.
 For regulatory purposes, the lower river is divided into four sections, starting with Segment 1 below Pelton and going down to Segment 4 through Macks Canyon.

 Go to recreation.gov for details.